sstephenson/sprockets/README.md

 get its length in bytes, `mtime` to query its last-modified time, and `pathname` to get its full path on the filesystem.

+### Compressing Asssets ###

+To compress assets you have to set the `js_compressor` and `css_compressor` members of the sprockets environment to instances of compressing engines like YUI or Uglifier.

+    env = Sprockets::Environment.new PATH
+    env.js_compressor = Uglifier.new mangle: true
+    env.css_compressor = YUI::CssCompressor.new

 # Using Engines #

 Asset source files can be written in another language, like SCSS or